WsttXm/RiskEngine/doc/Implementation_Details.md

 The SDK does not collect raw IMEI, IMSI, MAC, SSID, or BSSID.
 Native property reads are constrained by the ini allowlist.

+The five new hardware collectors and layered IDs run in every profile; `MINIMAL` does not disable them or `FingerprintStore`.
+Installation salt/digests live in private preferences and are normally removed by uninstall/data clearing.
+Keystore-based cross-reinstall linkage is not implemented; host backup/restore policy still affects persistence.
+A fixed-salt fallback on storage failure does not guarantee installation isolation.

 ## 11. Single-source lists

 Read-only manifest: `riskengine-sdk/src/main/resources/lists/artifact_paths.ini`.